TOPIC: MISTY SWAMPS

 3 PROMPTS TO GET YOU STARTED:

 1.)
 Two police partners started off investigating mafia criminals in New Orleans.
 Somewhere along the process, they gave in to serving a hitmen for the mafia, participating in crimes such as extortion, racketeering, or obstruction of justice.
 The two policemen are villains, manipulating the system in order to gain financially.
 Your protagonist finds a way to collect evidence and convict them.

 2.)
 Your main character works at a Cajun restaurant.
 He or she must figure out who keeps stealing food and/or drinks and why they are being stolen.
 He must find out who keeps taking food without paying for it.
 Several people arrive, but they have all paid for their orders.
 Soon enough, someone walks in and heads straight for the to-go table.
 He picks up the bag of food, acting as if it belongs to him.
 He heads for the door.
 You decide what happens.

 3.)
 Your character is a wise history professor, chosen to meet with forensics to discuss a swastika that has been seared into a dead man’s arm.
 Your character happens to know the identity of the dead man, an old friend.
 Convinced that his old friend is innocent, the professor finds out that the police thinks the old friend was guilty of genocide.
 He thinks the dead man was killed by a group of vigilantes.
 Your character must track down one of the vigilantes and decide if the vigilante has been committing genocide.
 You decide if the old friend is innocent.

-You can find additional optional conflicts in “Writers 750 Emerald Workbook” written by H.M.
+You can find additional optional conflicts in “Writers 750 Emerald Workbook” pages 58 and 59, written by H.M.
 Schuldt.

 ITEMS THAT MUST BE INCLUDED